Libya travel guide

 Although GNA- aligned forces, supported by U.S. airstrikes, declared the end of operations against Daesh in Sirte in January, Daesh remain a serious threat to security in Libya.

+On 4 October 2017, at least 4 people were killed and many were wounded in a Daesh suicide bomb attack at the main court building in the city of Misrata.
+On 23 August 2017, at least 11 were killed in a Daesh attack on a checkpoint in the central Jufra region.
 On 2 October 2016, a Dutch journalist was killed in Sirte, while reporting on the fighting between pro-GNA forces and Daesh.
 In Dernah, there’s an ongoing conflict between the Libyan National Army and local armed groups.

 Terrorist groups in southern and south-west Libya are also of concern and are using the area as a safe haven and transit route.
 Attacks have been launched in Libya and across the wider region, for example the In Amenas attack in Algeria in January 2013.
 Armed groups remain largely autonomous due the unstable political and security situation across large areas of Libya.